 I was also struck early on by Sir John Tenniel’s illustrations for the ‘Alice’ books.
 Similar dense crosshatching, and use of caricature methods, but with a better sense of black/white balance.
 Interestingly, Tenniel was also primarily an editorial cartoonist, who did a lot of work for ‘Punch’ magazine, and who snuck a lot of political likenesses into the ‘Alice’ illustrations.
 I remember copying this illustration for an art class assignment in high school, and it was very helpful in dissecting the way the picture was put together.

 Another editorial cartoonist who I was fascinated with from an early age (and my admiration continues to the present day) is Pat Oliphant.
 I first came across his cartoons as syndicated reprints in the Flint Journal back in the early 70s, probably around the time of the Watergate scandals.
-His work has only gotten better over the years, and I had the good fortune recently of attending a showing of his original work (from the Bush years primarily).
+His work has only gotten better over the years, and I had the good fortune recently of attending a showing of his original work (and sculptures!).
 Seeing them at the original size was an eye opening experience.
 A lot of his beautiful line work is diminished on the newspaper page, and I was really impressed with the drawings for their own sake (the acerbic wit goes without saying – and I found myself laughing out loud several times while browsing the displays, even though I had seen many of these before).

 To be continued . . .